Josuephyus/Randomize/README.md

 The League of Legends font can be downloaded for additional immersion.

-The title is not necessary and can be omitted.
+The {title / description} is not necessary and can be omitted.

 # Caution

 1. There is a minimum of 10 entries (can be duplicates)
 2. Rolling multiple times (while possible) can cause some unintended behavior
 3. An 'endline' character is required at the end of a page (essentially the last line has to be empty).